perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - added Train Driving Info window (see http://www.elvastower.com/forums/index.php?/topic/33401-f5-hud-scrolling/page__view__findpost__p__251671 and following posts), by mbm_OR
 - Train Driving Info window may be translated in other languages (done for Italian), by mbm_OR
 - 32bit running set as default, to avoid 64 bit shakings and flickerings
-- NEW: added management of integer divisions in new signal script parser
-- NEW: inserted tentative correction for Raildriver malfunctioning (by perpetualKid)
+- NEW: inserted extended Raildriver setup, as present in OR Ultimate (by perpetualKid)
+- NEW: corrected bug causing a crash in Train Driving window (by mbm_OR)
+- NEW: corrected German translation in debug info HUD causing crash

 CREDITS